ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 In the unit testing space, we believe in real browser testing to ensure we have the same environment across testing and production.
 To support developers to move to the new esbuild-based builder, in v19 we are introducing developer preview support for Karma to use the application builder by setting the builderMode option.
 This improves build times for unit tests and allows users to more easily leverage application builder-specific features like file loaders without breaking tests.

-With Karma being deprecated, in the first half of 2025 we’ll continue evaluating the existing test runners to pick our default recommendation that we’ll move forward with.
+With Karma being deprecated, in the first half of 2025 we'll continue evaluating the existing test runners to pick our default recommendation that we'll move forward with.
 Follow our [blog](https://blog.angular.dev) and [X](https://x.com/angular) for announcements and surveys.

 #### Secure from the start